-“No,” Audley reached out and grabbed a beer from the counter beside him and took a long drink.
+“No.” Audley reached out and grabbed the beer that sat on the counter beside him.
+He took a long drink.
 “Hell no.”

 “The police report said she stepped into the middle of a domestic dispute and got nearly beaten to death by both parties.”

-“Isn’t that the way it usually is?
-And you want me to catch them?”
+“Isn’t that how it usually is?
+So, you’re here because you want me to catch them?”

 “Get Leelah to do it.
 Hospitals are her territory.”

-“She cannot, if she gets caught interfering again, she is going to be noticed and that would be bad for all of us.”
-Aesop stopped and his face seemed to brighten and a smile touched his lips.
+“She cannot.
+If she gets caught interfering again, she is going to be noticed, and that would be bad for all of us.”
+Aesop stopped.
+His face brightened, and a smile touched his lips.
 “The Prospects have been looking for a female latent for millennia.
 Think about what that means.
-Seventy five thousand.”
+Seventy-five thousand.”

 The tiny part of Audley that was curious about whether they’d found a latent female or not had been silenced by the prospect of money.
 His smoke shop, The General Store, barely paid its own bills and some months it didn’t.
 Most weeks, between side work and the shop, he worked eighty hours or more.
-It would be nice to have a break from it.
+Having a break from it would be nice.
 “One hundred and fifty.
 And, it’s your responsibility when she turns out to be a dead human.”

-He took another sip of his beer, finished it, and dropped the empty can in the trash behind him.
+He took another sip of his beer, finished it, and dropped the empty can in the trash behind the counter.
 “Up front.”

-“I already medicated, this is as calm as you’ll get.”
-He picked up the dull orange shirt that lay across a bar stool next to him and pulled it on.
+“I already medicated.
+This is as calm as you’ll get.”
+He picked up the dull orange shirt that lay across a nearby bar stool and pulled it on.
 “Do you really want me going unarmed, or did you forget what happened last time I tried that?”

-Audley reached under the counter and grabbed a silencer and a second clip for the FNP .45 he carried.
+Audley reached under the counter, grabbed a silencer and a second clip for the FNP .45 he carried.
 He had the feeling he was about to get involved in something he was going to regret.
 The Prospects never told the whole truth, that made things complicated.
 The fact that his brother was sent to hire him meant that this was serious.
-Whatever Aesop wasn’t telling him, it had to be bad.
+Whatever Aesop wasn’t telling him had to be bad.
 The Prospects didn’t call in one of the most violent of latents unless they planned on a massacre.